Last Updated May 21st, 2023 at 11:54 pm by Lisa

-Pickled Green Beans also called Dilly Beans, are a quick pickle recipe that requires no canning.
-Jazz up relish trays, pop them into Bloody Marys, or toss pickled beans into salads!
+Pickled Green Beans are sometimes called Dilly Beans.
+This is a quick pickle recipe, and requires no canning!
+Jazz up relish trays, and charcuterie boards, eat as a great snack, pop them into Bloody Marys, or toss green bean pickles chopped onto salads.

 This crisp crunchy dilly bean recipe will keep for up to 1 month chilled in the fridge if they last that long...

-PRO TIP: Refrigerator quick pickles are fast to make.
+PRO TIP: Refrigerator pickles are fast to make with this quick pickling recipe method.
 Since they are not processed in a canner, they must be stored in the fridge.

 Pickled Green Beans Recipe

-Pickled beans are an easy recipe.
-Next time you are at the farmer's market or grocery store pick up a bag of beans to take home and pickle.
-This is also a great way to preserve a bumper crop of green beans you grew in your garden.
+Next time you are at farmers markets or grocery stores, pick up a bag of fresh whole beans to make homemade pickles.
+This is a wonderful way to preserve a bumper crop of green beans you grew in your garden.
 This recipe can be scaled down to make a small batch in a single jar.

-- 2 pounds whole green beans or yellow wax beans
+- whole green beans or yellow wax beans

-- 4 whole garlic cloves (1 per jar)
+- garlic cloves (1-2 cloves of garlic per jar)

-- 4 hot chili peppers fresh or dry (1 per jar)
+- chili peppers fresh or dry (1 per jar)

-- 2 teaspoons mixed color or black peppercorns (½ teaspoon peppercorns/jar)
+- mixed color or black peppercorns (1 teaspoon peppercorns/jar)

-Wash your Mason jars or canning jars with hot soapy water or in the dishwasher.
-You can use either quart or pint glass jars.
+First, wash your Mason jars or canning jars with hot soapy water or in the dishwasher.
+You can use either quart or pint glass jars for spicy pickled green beans.

 Make The Pickling Liquid

-- In a large pot on the stove, combine vinegar, 6 cups of water, and salt pickling solution.
+- In a pot or large saucepan on the stove, combine vinegar, water, peppercorns, red pepper flakes, coriander, and salt.

 - Turn the heat to medium-high and bring the hot vinegar mixture to a boil, dissolving the salt.

-- Pack green beans into the jars so they are standing on their ends.
-The easy way to load the beans in the jars is to lay the glass jar on its side to fit them all inside.
-You can make pints and cut the beans shorter to fit your pint jars.
+- Trim ends of the beans with a clean pair of kitchen scissors.
+Pack the beans into the jars so they are standing on their ends.
+The best way to load the beans in the jars is to lay the glass jar on its side to fit them all inside.
+Depending on the size of your beans, you can make pints and cut the beans shorter to fit your pint jars.

 Swaps, Variations, and Best Flavor Additions

-kinds of vinegar: apple cider vinegar, white wine vinegar, or rice vinegar will all work in this recipe.
+Kinds of Vinegar: Apple cider vinegar, white wine vinegar, red wine vinegar, or rice vinegar will all work in this recipe.

-spices: teaspoons dill seeds, mustard seeds, all work.
-For some added heat add in a pinch of cayenne pepper or red pepper flakes.
+Spice Variations: Add in a teaspoon of dill seeds or mustard seed, all work.
+For some additional heat in this great recipe, add in a pinch of cayenne pepper or red pepper flakes.

-salt: table salt, pickling salt, and kosher sea salt can all be used in pickling.
+Salt: Table salt, pickling salt, and kosher sea salt can all be used in pickling.
 Table salt does work in a pinch.
-But iodized salt has iodine and tends to discolor the pickling liquid and jar contents.
+However iodized salt has iodine and tends to discolor the pickling liquid and jar contents.

-herbs: dill leaf, dill seed, flower head of dill plants, or dill heads as they are called, are all usable for pickling, canning, and cooking dishes to add flavor.
+Herbs: Try fresh dill, dill seed, flower heads of dill plants, aka dill heads.
+All are usable for pickling, canning, and cooking dishes to add flavor.

-sweetness: some people prefer sweet pickles.
-If you like them sweet, simply add some sugar into the hot brine while boiling it for a sweeter result.
+- Sweetness: Some people prefer sweet pickles.
+If you like them sweet, simply add some sugar to the hot brine while boiling it for a sweeter result.

-canning: this recipe is for refrigerator quick pickles only.
-To make shelf-stable pickles using a water bath canner or using a canner pressure method, please consult a complete guide to canning like the Ball blue book for best results.
+- Canning Note: This recipe is for quick refrigerator pickles only.
+To make shelf-stable pickles using a water bath canner or a pressure canner method, please consult a complete guide to canning like the Ball blue book for best results.
 It gives you all the recipes, and resources and is an excellent guide to processing your pickles in a boiling water bath and with canner processing times all with the safety guidelines.

 Green Bean Pickling FAQ

 Green beans, string beans, wax beans, and snap beans are all terms to describe pole or bush beans.
-These beans differ a bit in color and shape but are all easily used interchangeably in recipes.
+These beans differ a bit in color and shape but work just fine in pickle recipes.

 Besides green, you will find light yellow and purple hues in the market, just know that purple beans lose their color when cooked.

-One bean to not use when pickling is a French variety called Haricots verts, they are small and thin.
+One bean to avoid for pickles is a French variety called Haricots verts, a small, thin variety.
 These don't hold up well to pickling.

 More Pickle Recipes

-Make Dill Pickle spears, chips, and halves.
+Make Dill Pickles into spears, chips, and halves.
 Wait just one day to let the flavors develop in these cucumber pickles.
-Once you can't wait any longer, crack open a jar.
+Once you can't wait any longer, crack open a jar of classic cucumber pickles.
 And make a few extra jars of pickles for friends and neighbors!

 The pickling brine gives these Zucchini Pickles a zippy flavor and crisp texture, and what a great way to use up the summer squash that grows so fast in our gardens...

-Quick Pickled Onions keep in the fridge for 3-4 weeks.
-Try on hamburgers, salads, tacos, and pulled pork or grilled cheese sandwiches.
+Quick Pickled Red Onions keep in the fridge for 3-4 weeks.
+Try on hamburgers, a side dish salad, tacos, and pulled pork or grilled cheese sandwiches.

-These are the best Pickled Eggs, with a touch of heat, and as a bonus, you get pickled garlic and jalapenos out of the jar too.
+These are the best Pickled Eggs with a touch of heat, and as a bonus, this is my favorite way to pickle garlic and jalapenos too!

 CRAVING MORE?